Women in India on their way to a self-determined life.

 Photo: © ASW Aktionsgemeinschaft Solidarische Welt e.V.

-Area of intervention: Hyderabad in the region Andhra Pradesh in the South of India
+Area of intervention: Hyderabad, in the state Telangana in the South of India

 Supported by TDF since: 2016